-The GSO 2040 Comprehensive Plan's Future Land Use Map designates a small portion of the property of the property as Residential.
-The Residential designation includes both single-and multi-family residential.
-Other uses should generally be in the scale of a Neighborhood or a Community Center as described in the Future Built Form Map on page 69, in a form that is appropriate to the character of the area.
+The Comprehensive Plan's Future Land Use Map designates this location as Residential and the requested City CD-C-L (Conditional District - Commercial - Low) zoning district, as conditioned, would allow uses that are generally consistent with those described in the Residential future land use designations.
+When located in areas designated by the Future Land Use Map as Residential, uses other than single family residential and multi-family residential should generally be in the scale of a Neighborhood- or a District- Scaled Activity Center.
 Many residential areas include commercial corridors, and future development along these corridors should be oriented to the corridor to avoid negative impacts to adjacent residences.

-The Comprehensive Plan's Future Built Form Map currently designates this property as Urban General and as being located within an Urban Mixed Use Corridor.
+The Comprehensive Plan's Future Built Form Map currently designates this property as Urban General.
 Applicable characteristics of the Urban General classification include, but are not limited the following:

-- 1. Setbacks, building orientation, building materials, height, and scale of residential buildings are considered within the existing neighborhood context. - 2.
-New housing helps increase the range of choice, supply, and adds additional appropriately-scaled density with: Missing Middle housing; mid-rise multi-family; and high-rise multi-family in Activity Centers and along Mixed-Use Corridors. - 3.
-Transitions between neighborhoods and different land uses provide continuity in scale, density, intensity with adjacent uses. - 4.
-Cut-through traffic is minimized. - 5.
-New freestanding or expanded business areas are created within or adjoining an existing Activity Center or as part of creating a new Activity Center. - 6.
-Exterior building materials are durable, sustainable, and contribute positively to the character of the public realm. - 7.
-The size and impact of surface parking lots is minimized through landscaping, screening, narrow curb-cuts, and use of glare-free, no-spill lighting. - 8.
-New sidewalks contribute to the completion of a sidewalk network.
+- Setbacks, building orientation, building materials, height, and scale of residential buildings are considered within the existing neighborhood context. - Transitions between neighborhoods and different land uses provide continuity in scale, density, intensity with adjacent uses. - New freestanding or expanded business areas are created within or adjoining an existing Activity Center or as part of creating a new Activity Center. - Exterior building materials are durable, sustainable, and contribute positively to the character of the public realm. - The size and impact of surface parking lots is minimized through landscaping, screening, narrow curb-cuts, and use of glare-free, no-spill lighting. - New sidewalks contribute to the completion of a sidewalk network.